ErdemNezihiAksu/8-puzzle-solver-with-A-/README.md

 # 8-puzzle game solver with A* algorithm
 A random given 8-puzzle is solved by using A* algorithm.
 In the txt files, you can see the Tree that is created for possible scenarious and the chosen moves to solve the puzzle.
+An example solved puzzle is already given in the txt files.

 ## Running the code
 You can simply write just "make" to run the program.